| Q1. Are there any changes to the tax credits for college

 the credit if the computer is needed for enrollment or attendance at the

+educational institution.
+Q6.
+How is the American opportunity tax credit calculated?
 A. Taxpayers will receive a tax credit based on 100 percent of the

 first $2,000 of tuition, fees and course materials paid during the